 This specific camp was in fact erected as a police camp during 1901, over the top of Kapilika Nakalomwe hill beyond the boundaries of Kafue National Park.
 The sketch plan of the fort can be visible on the damaged walls.

 All these paintings located in Kanona can be seen clearly at the fence and any person intending to tour the cave can go for it with payment of some charge to the caretaker.
 The major cave has proof of being habited throughout the Stone Age.

 The cave is situated just off Great North Road, 30km drive to the north of Kanona from Serenje district.
 The patterned prints date back close to 12,000 years and extend 20m wide, 8m high as well as 20m deep at Nsalu hill.
 Research shows that these caves had been at first home to middle Stone Age folks who later passed it on to the late Stone Age occupants, as by the items picked there in 1949.

-A quick trip in the caves led by the cave custodian shows you to different patterned paintings using yellow grids or lines while others in several types.
 This rock painting collection found there out numbers any present in any other districts of Zambia.
 The explanation for these types of paintings nevertheless remains unexplainable and unexplainable.
 The site is commonly sealed off but the paintings can be viewed even outside its gates.
 Entrance will be after a manageable fee per person.

 As you travel along the Chambeshi River Bridge on the main road out of Mpika to Kasama, you’ll discover the place that marks the place at which General Von Lettow Vorbeck, Leader of the East African German forces agreed to a cease fire in the course of the First World War.
 You’ll find a monument of the breach loading gun of the German army